Varunyadavgithub/CRUD-API/README.md

 - `POST /api/products`: Create a new products.
 - `GET /api/products`: Retrieve all products.
 - `GET /api/products/:id`: Retrieve a specific products by ID.
-- `PUT /api/products/:id`: Update a specific products by ID.
+- `PUT /api/products/:id`: Update a specific product by ID.
-- `DELETE /api/products/:id`: Delete a specific products by ID.
+- `DELETE /api/products/:id`: Delete a specific product by ID.
--